 A spinning rod for walleye gives you a big advantage over a baitcasting setup as the spinning one is a lot more versatile.
 It can be used as a jigging setup for walleye, bait, all lures and can even be used for light trolling.

-With the casting setup you are limited by just how small a lure you can use especially when jigging.
+With the casting setup you are limited by just how small a lure you can use especially when jigging for walleye.

 Where to find Walleye's in rivers ?